MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## 15264:     0 2012-11-29     2355
 ```

-To calculate total number of steps taken per day, first total number of steps was calculated with `sum()` and then aggregated by _date_:
+To calculate total number of steps taken per day, first total number of steps was summed and then aggregated by _date_:

 ```r